The Amazing Race 5 (Latin American season)

-The Amazing Race 5 (also known as The Amazing Race on Space 3) is the fifth season of the Latin American version of the American reality television show of the same name, The Amazing Race.
-This season of the show was the third season that aired on the Space channel in association with Disney Media Networks Latin America.
-It features eleven teams of two, with a pre-existing relationship, in a race across Latin America to win US$250,000 (The second team will win US$20.000).
-The fifth season returned to the regular format by featuring teams from all over Latin America and not only from Brazil, unlike the previous season.
+The Amazing Race 5 (also known as The Amazing Race on Space 3) is the fifth season of The Amazing Race, a Latin American reality competition show based on the American series The Amazing Race and the third installment of Space's iteration of the show.
+Hosted by Toya Montoya, it featured eleven teams of two, each with a pre-existing relationship, in a race across Latin America to win US$250,000.
+This season visited two continents and six countries and travelled over 12,600 km during twelve legs.
+Starting in Cartagena, teams travelled through Colombia, Peru, Curaçao, the Dominican Republic, Panama and Mexico before finishing in Chiapa de Corzo.
+This season returned to the regular format by featuring teams from all over Latin America and not only from Brazil, unlike the previous season.
+This season premiered on Space and TNT on 16 September 2013 at 9:00 p.m.
+(UTC−3), and the season finale aired on Space and TNT on 9 December 2013 at 9:00 p.m.

-Colombian television host and model Toya Montoya, who was also a contestant on the third season, replaced the previous host of the regular series Harris Whitbeck, making her the first female host in the franchise.
-The fifth season premiered on Space and TNT on 16 September 2013 at 9:00 p.m.
 (UTC−3).
-The season finale aired on Space and TNT on 9 December 2013 at 9:00 p.m.
-(UTC−3).

-Argentine friends Ezequiel Sapochnik and Tobías de la Barra were the winners of this season.
+Argentine friends Ezequiel Sapochnik and Tobías de la Barra were the winners of this season, while Uruguayan couple Darío & Esther finished in second place and Argentine dating couple Karina & Braian finished in third place.

 Production

 Development and filming

 Space greenlit the fifth season of the series on 19 October 2012.
+On 23 April 2013, Colombian television host and model Toya Montoya, who was also a contestant on the third season, was announced as the new host of the show, making her the first female host in the franchise.

 Filming for this fifth season took place from 19 June 2013 to mid-July 2013.
-The show was broadcast in high-definition television on Space HD.

-This seasons' eleven teams were spotted filming in Barranquilla, Colombia on 22 June 2013.
+Ten teams were spotted in Barranquilla, Colombia on 22 June 2013.
 This season covered nearly 12,600 km and featured the first visit by an Amazing Race franchise to the Dutch constituent country of Curaçao.
-Previously visited countries were Colombia, Dominican Republic, Mexico, Panama, and Peru.

 None of the eliminated teams were present at the Finish Line.

+Casting

+Applications for the fifth season were opened for Brazilians on 13 October 2012.
+On 13 February 2013 applications were also opened for the rest of Latin America until 31 March 2013.